emv6/Comparative_Genomics_ST1_Staphylococcus_aureus/README.md

 ```

 ## Assembly of 23EV612
 The Hybrid Genome Assembly of *S. aureus* isolate 23EV612 is detailed below.
+The assembly script is uploaded as Hybrid_Genome_Assembly.sh.
 #### Guppy
 [Guppy](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/Guppy-protocol/v/gpb_2003_v1_revax_14dec2018/guppy-software-overview) was chosen as the basecaller specifying the super accurate model.
 #### Filtlong